6 Types Of 'Overt' Bullies To Watch Out For At Work

 However, you may want to check out these six types of bullies and their methods of intimidation to see if you can recognize when and if you have been the victim of a bully and their emotional abuse.

-Here are 6 types of 'silent' bullies to watch out for at work:
+Here are 6 types of 'overt' bullies to watch out for at work:

 1. The physical bully